sisby-folk/kaleido-config/README.md

 Kaleido is a standalone JIJ-able implementation of [Quilt Config](https://github.com/QuiltMC/quilt-config).

-It's completely environment independent, only requiring a path to a configuration folder.
+It's completely environment independent, requiring only a path to a configuration folder.

-It supports:
+Kaleido shadows Quilt Config to minimize size and avoid classpath conflicts.

- - Toml (via NightConfig)
+#### Quilt Config 1.2+

-Kaleido shadows its dependencies to minimize size and avoid conflicts with other instances of Quilt Config on the classpath.
+Since 1.2, Quilt Config has made a lot of changes that seem to pay full attention to its standalone usage, as well as the importance of keeping its minecraft-dependent code and minecraft-independent code separate.

-#### Quilt Config 1.2
+This does include inbuilt serializers (that we originally had to shadow), but not nicely exposing the API for arbitrary config paths or solving potential conflicts introduced by updating the loader on an old minecraft version.

-As of 1.2, Quilt Config has adopted the TOML/JSON5 serializer classes originally added by Quilt Loader.
-This simplifies the implementation of Kaleido significantly, but quilt config is still unsafe to JIJ directly due to its inclusion in QL potentially causing version mismatches.
-Though now only 50 lines of wrapper code, kaleido does still solve this problem.
+Shoutouts to ix0rai et al's work on this so far!
+Here's to potentially solving the "single mixin mod that's only incompatible with a version because of a bundled config screen" problem for good.

 ### Usage